What is the Most Comfortable Manual Wheelchair?

 There are many important factors that can make a wheelchair comfortable or miserable.
 As a matter of fact, usually the problem isn't the wheelchair itself.
 Accessories like cushions and padded backs can make a big difference.
 Here is how you can make your current chair more comfortable.

 The pursuit of comfort in a wheelchair is often a challenging task.
 It can be difficult to enjoy sitting in a steel and vinyl chair that is made for the masses.
-There are many important factors that can make a wheelchair comfortable – or miserable.
-The problem is most people aren’t aware of their options.

 But, don’t worry!